Tourists of Dyatlov Pass Incident

 Last Pictures made in Dyatlov Pass

 This picture puzzles many people.
 This is the last picture that was made by the camera of the Dyatlov group.
-Some say someone accidentally snapped a picture after the tent was discovered.
-Others claim it was damaged.
+Some say someone from the search party accidentally snapped a picture after the tent was discovered.
+Others claim it was damaged by officials after the camera was retrieved from the mountain, either by accident or on purpose.
+The last image made by tourists that tragic evening or night is also a subject of discussions.
+Its faint borders and unclear objects make it impossible to determine what was really pictured.
 Some see a man with raised hands and something flashing or burning in the background.
+Other see entrance of the tent from the inside.
 Many explanations have surfaced.
 There is no agreement on it nature though.

 Boris E. Slobcov Michael P. Sharavin Vadim D. Brusnicin Moses Akselrod Eugene P. Maslenikov